joe-speedboat/workshop.container/13a Hands on.md

 * Discuss the tasks and outcome with the class

 **NOTE:**
-You will probably face an error when starting the container.
+You will probably face some problems when starting the container.
-Try to get over that problem on your own, it's easy Ask your teacher if you stuck.
+Try to get over that problem on your own, it's easy Ask your teacher if you get stuck.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwMDI5Nzk3XX0=
+eyJoaXN0b3J5IjpbMjEyODY1MDUzOCwxMjAwMjk3OTddfQ==
 -->